 Middlewich to Poynton (136km: 84miles): For those of you who have done other Peak Audax rides these roads will be familiar to you especially the section between Middlewich and Poynton.
 Arriving at Poynton I opted for Costa Coffee as they had a toilet even though Greggs is cheaper.
 I sat outside under the shade of the tree drinking my coffee and eating a tuna bake trying to zone out two ladies complaining about their friend’s behaviour.
 This was my last stop before my leg over the Pennies.

-Poynton to Park Head (187km: 116miles): Although the route takes you through built-up areas it was not that bad, although it felt like the Saddleworth climb was a long time coming.
+Poynton to Park Head (187km: 116miles): Although the route takes you through built-up areas it was not that bad, but it felt like the Saddleworth climb was a long time coming.
 Along the way, you pass the Stockport Hydro Project which is worth a quick look.
-I stopped here to change to my summer cycling top as I was starting to get a little warm.
-When you reach the Saddleworth climb it is long, consistent, not as excessively steep as I thought it was going to be.
-I anticipated that I would struggle the combination of the sun and the exertion of the climb and which was true as by the time arrived at Park Head I had sunburnt my head.
+I stopped here to change into my summer cycling top as I was starting to get a little warm.
+When you reach the Saddleworth climb it is long, consistent, but not as excessively steep as I thought it was going to be.
+I anticipated that I would struggle with the combination of the sun and the exertion of the climb, which was true as by the time arrived at Park Head I had sunburnt my head (even with suncream).
 I am assuming that the suncream had sweated out of my skin as I climbed from Poynton.
 The result of which was heatstroke, which I was to suffer with overnight.